SilvijaZ/48-grupe-coming-soon/README.md

 ## :bulb: About Project

 This project is for educational porpuses only.
-The main goal of this project is to create a simple website about UFOs error page!
+The main goal of this project is to create a simple website about Coming Soon page!

 >Site published at: https://silvijaz.github.io/48-grupe-coming-soon/